CSFoundationsMain/MRCTE/ProjectSpecs.md

 ## Creativity
  - The primary purpose of a "freelance" project is to take what you have learned in the related walkthrough and make it your own.
  - In this project you are asked to do the following:
-     - Adapt your own "theme" to this image gallery.
-Hawaii was the theme adapted in the walk-through.
+     - Use the Aladdin student portfolio walk-through as a model to create YOUR own "professional" student portfolio.
+     - "Professional" means that you would be able to present this student portfolio to an employer or University to demonstrate your work.
-     - Maintain the identical structure from the ImageGallery walk-through project as stated in General Specifications below
+     - Maintain the identical structure from the Aladdin student portfolio walk-through project as stated in General Specifications below.
      - Select your own colors / color palette
      - Select your own font(s)
-     - Include a minimum of nine images that directly relate to your theme.
+     - Update your Projects page to include project cards for all FOUR of your projects to this point.
+     - Structure and style the "About Me" page in a creative and professional manner.
-     - Your images should be stored in the "assets" folder.
-The turtle image from the walkthrough is here simply to establish the folder and is NOT to be        used in this project
+     - Your images and pdf files  should be stored in the "assets" folder.
+The Aladdin image from the walk-through is here simply to establish the folder and is NOT to be used in this project.
      - Adhere to any and all copyright concerns
-     - If you own the images, your "cardText" class can be used for an image caption and description
-     - Add one additional CSS image feature when the user "hovers" their cursor over a photo
+     - Add one HTML or CSS feature that we have yet to use in our projects to date.
      - Follow [Front-End Design Rules](https://metapress.com/top-5-front-end-design-rules-for-developers/) or [Principles of Good Web Design](https://www.feelingpeaky.com/9-principles-of-good-web-design/)
  - This project will be published on the internet using GitHub pages (as demonstrated in the walk-through) and thus should be appropriate for public viewing and your educational institution's representation